Simplexity-Development/SimpleNicks/README.md

 `simplenick.admin.full`

 - Allows the player to set another player's nickname, regardless of both of their formatting permissions.

+> [!NOTE]
-> NOTE:
+>
-> <br>This permission allows for all minimessage formatting types, not just the ones that are set in permissions here
+> This permission allows for all minimessage formatting types, not just the ones that are set in permissions here
+>
-> <br>These types of formatting can include things like click action, hover text, and similar.
+> These types of formatting can include things like click action, hover text, and similar.
+>
-> <br>These formats can do really cool stuff, but be careful who you give it to lol
+> These formats can do really cool stuff, but be careful who you give it to lol

 ### Player Permissions